-How To Make A Gratitude Jar: A Thankfulness Activity for Young Kids
+How To Make A Thankful Jar: Gratitude Activity for Young Kids

 Help your children learn about gratitude this year by making this adorable Thankful Jar.

-Toddlers and preschool-aged children are starting to learn so many new academic skills – letters, numbers, how to spell their names.
+Young children start to learn so many new academic skills, such as letters, numbers, and how to spell their names.

 One of the most important jobs we have as parents is to teach them the “other stuff”.
 The stuff they can’t learn by flashcards or workbooks.